Falcon Finance (USDF) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Falcon Finance Historical Price

-According to the latest data gathered on Falcon Finance live price page, the current price of Falcon Finance is 0.996USD.
+According to the latest data gathered on Falcon Finance live price page, the current price of Falcon Finance is 0.9964USD.
 The circulating supply of Falcon Finance(USDF) is

 In the past 24 hours, Falcon Finance has shown a price movement of